-If you like, you may already use /dev/mars/mydata for mounting your already pre-existing data, or for creating a fresh filesystem, or for exporting via iSCSI, and so on.
+If you like you may already use /day/mars/mydata for mounting your already pre-existing - If you like, you may already use /dev/mars/mydata for mounting your already pre-existing data, or for creating a fresh filesystem, or for exporting via iSCSI, and so on.
 You may even do so before any other cluster node has joined the resource (so-called "standalone mode").
-But you can also do so later after setup of (one ore many) secondaries.

-- 2. Wait a few seconds until the directory /mars/resource-mydata/ and its symlink contents also appears on cluster node B. - 3.
+But you can also do so later after setup of (one ore many) secondaries. - Wait a few seconds until the directory /mars/resource-mydata/ and its symlink contents also appears on cluster node B. - 3.
 On node B, say marsadm join-resource mydata /dev/lv-x/mydata.
 As a result, the initial full-sync from node A to node B should start automatically.

 Of course, your old contents of your disk /dev/lv-x/mydata at side B (and only there!) is overwritten by the version from side A. Since you are an experienced sysadmin, you knew that, and it was just the effect you deliberately wanted to achieve.
 If you didn't check that your old contents didn't contain any valuable data (or if you accidentally provided a wrong disk device argument), it is too late now.
 The marsadm command checks that the disk device argument is really a block device, and that exclusive access to it is possible (as well as some further safety checks, e.g. matching sizes).
-However, MARS cannot know the purpose of your generic block device; it does not interpret it in any way.
+However, MARS cannot know the purpose of your generic block device.
+MARS (as well as DRBD) is completely ignorant of the contents of a generic block device; it does not interpret it in any way.
 Therefore, you may use MARS (as well as DRBD) for mirroring Windows filesystems, or raw devices from databases, or whatever.